Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Minnesota

-With access to Minneapolis and St. Paul, Minnesota offers remote developers options for urban living with many great suburbs in between.
-Minnesota’s cost of living isn’t low, but it isn't high either, making it a great option for low to middle-income earning developers.
+With access to Minneapolis and St. Paul, Minnesota offers remote workers options for urban living with many great suburbs in between.
+Minnesota’s cost of living isn’t low, but it isn't high either, making it a great option for low to middle-income earners.

 Slower internet speeds and harsh winters that can affect the power mean it might be the right fit for someone who doesn't spend too much time on calls or in meetings.